Mophead hydrangea care

 There are many popular hydrangeas but one of the most popular is the mophead hydrangea.
 This is the one almost all gardeners and florists are acquainted with best and if you purchase flowers from a florist it is likely a mop head variety.
-In this post we going to look into how to care for these
+In this post, we going to look into how to care for these beautiful plants.

 How to look after mophead hydrangeas

 The mop heads are one of the most popular garden shrubs because of the unique shape of their flowers.
 You might also know them as French hydrangeas, bigleaf hydrangeas, or pom pom hydrangeas.

 Growing them is quite simple.
 These deciduous hydrangeas come with large heads of blossoms.
 They are easy to take care of, they bloom regularly, and they draw the eye which is why most gardeners love them.